Credit refusal interactive guide

 Here are some common reasons why people get turned down for credit:

 - Your credit history isn’t substantial enough.
-Companies like to see evidence that you’ve successfully repaid credit before.
+Lenders like to see evidence that you’ve successfully repaid credit before.
 If you haven’t used credit before, or if you’re new to the country, there might not be enough data for lenders to approve you

 - You have an Individual Voluntary Agreement or Debt Management Plan.
 This might suggest that you can’t afford any more debt at the moment